-- Interpreting nonverbal cues
+- Expectations to interpreting nonverbal cues

-- Abstract communication or instructions
+- Engaging in abstract communication or instructions

-- Expressing emotion in speech
+- Expectation to express emotion in speech

-- Sensory overload—lights, sounds, smells, crowds, etc
+- Sensory overload—lights, sounds, smells, crowds, etc.

 - Navigating social interactions